Job79/EasyTcp/EasyTcp3/EasyTcp3/README.md

 This prevents 1 very big file with code.
 All util classes have 1 specific goal. <br/>

 # XML comments
-All functions, classes and have xml comments.
+All functions, classes and fields have xml comments.
 All new code should have XML comments.